 • 4 key learning modules.
 Week 1: focus on intercultural management.
 Week 2: institutional factors, leadership and marketing in focus within a Scandinavian perspective.
 Week 3: critical thinking in challenging dialogues: a multi-national management perspective.
 Week 4: cross cultural negotiation skills within a Scandinavian perspective in focus

-• An Introduction to Norwegian Life and Society in cooperation with the University of Oslo – including arts, history, economy, women’s rights, politics
+• An introduction to Norwegian Life and Society – arts, history, economy, gender equality, politics and more

-• Insights to Norwegian industries through guest lectures and company visits
+• Significant exposure to Norwegian companies through guest lectures and company visits

 Further information and online application: www.bi.edu/summer